The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Results

 Evidence for a signal in these early datasets is encouraging, and future larger-area JWST surveys such as PRIMER (GO 1837) will clarify this situation in the near future.
-These upcoming surveys will serve to both increase the sample size and fill the current magnitude gap at $-21 < M_{\rm UV} < -20$.
-Overall, however, this comparison further emphasises the main result of our analysis: \emph{on average}, the UV colours of our $z\simeq8-15$ galaxy sample are not dramatically bluer than typical stellar populations at lower redshift.
+These upcoming surveys will serve to both increase the sample size and fill the current magnitude gap at $-21 < M_{\rm UV} < -20$ where JWST can deliver excellent $\beta$ constraints.
+Overall, the analysis of the $M_{\rm UV}-\beta$ relation further emphasises the main result of our analysis: although the galaxies at $z>8$ are generally bluer than their lower-redshift counterparts, \emph{on average}, the UV colours of our $z\simeq8-16$ galaxy sample are not dramatically bluer than bluest stellar populations observed at lower redshift, including sources at $z=0$.